nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 }
 ```

-Very similar to JSON as you can see.
+:book: Very similar to JSON as you can see.

-A list of movies will look something like this in JSON:
+:book: A list of movies will look something like this in JSON:

 ```json
 {